lwfinger/rtw89/README.md

 sudo make sign-install
 ```
 You will be promted a password, please keep it in mind and use it in next steps.
-Reboot to active the new installed module.
+Reboot to activate the new installed module.
 In the MOK managerment screen:
 1. Select "Enroll key" and enroll the key created by above sign-install step
 2. When promted, enter the password you entered when create sign key.
-3. If you enter wrong password, your computer won't not boot able.
-In this case, use the BOOT menu from your BIOS, to boot into your OS then do below steps:
+3. If you enter wrong password, your computer won't not bebootable.
+In this case,
+   use the BOOT menu from your BIOS, to boot into your OS then do below steps:
 ```bash
 sudo mokutil --reset
 ```